vkorbes/GFX6502/README.md

   - [ ] Implement it for 6502, either NES or 6502js.
   - [ ] Implement it from memory on the NES.
 - [ ] Implement Snake on the NES.
-- [ ] Implement 3D tutorial from Coding Train in Go
+- [ ] Implement 3D tutorial from Coding Train in Go.
-- [ ] Implement 3D tutorial from Coding Train on the NES
+- [ ] Implement 3D tutorial from Coding Train on the NES.
-- [ ] Implement 3D engine from javidx9 in Go
+- [ ] Implement 3D engine from javidx9 in Go.
-- [ ] Implement 3D engine from javidx9 on the NES
+- [ ] Implement 3D engine from javidx9 on the NES.
+- Look into ray casting.

 Extras: